GitHub-XK/Modern-Tool-4-LA/02_AI_ML_DL_Big_Data.md

 Living in the current situation, what is the best move for a landscape architecture designer?
 What my suggested is keep learning and keep updating yourself, be sensitive and welcome the new trend in the field would be a wise behavior.

-Even technology is advance, application of technology and public access are unpredictable, and usually take decades to achieve, or even fail to be accepted.
+Even technology is advance, application of technology or public access are unpredictable, and usually take decades to achieve, or even fail to be accepted.
+The era of AI may never come true.
+However, it may also come really fast.
+Be knowledgeable, be welcoming will definitely help to prepare for the unknown of the future.